Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 available to answer your questions about an assignment through YouTube, Google Meet, and/or Slack.
-You will also actively participate in these sessions by, for instance, live coding with me and the other student technical leaders, asking questions and interactively working through each of the steps in the assignment.
+You will also actively participate in these sessions by, for instance, live coding with me and the other student technical leaders, asking questions, participating in interactive quizzes, and collaboratively working through each of the steps in the assignment.

 During the laboratory and practical sessions you will be able to pair program with me and the other student technical leaders through programs like VS Code.
 I